Models

 THE BIG THREE

 All of them have slow, medium and fast models (slow for analysis, medium for most tasks, and fast chat when you just need a quick idea from your creative Uncle Claude).
-ChatGPT 5 will even select the right mode for your prompt.
+ChatGPT 5.2 will even select the right mode for your prompt (but this means that if you are using the free version it will send you to the cheapest and worse model 5.2 Instant.
+You need to select 5.2 THINKING to get a substantially better model!!)
 The big three also offer the most standard features in one place: reasoning and deep research models, voice mode, visual mode (to see images and documents), the ability to create images, documents and code (and run the code) and a mobile app.
-There are specialty tools for video (Hailou, Kling and Google’s own Veo 3) but you can also make video natively in ChatGPT and Gemini; making video within a smarter multimodal model allows for easier prompting but offers fewer cinematic tools.
+There are specialty tools (on the API page) for video (Hailou, Kling and Google’s own Veo 3) but you can also make video natively in ChatGPT and Gemini; making video within a smarter multimodal model allows for easier prompting but offers fewer cinematic tools.
 Even these general tools are much better at math now.

-Copilot is just another version of ChatGPT (Microsoft owns half of OpenAI) that integrates with Microsoft projects–so it is better with Excel and Ppt, but none are great with that yet.
+Copilot is just another version of ChatGPT (Microsoft owns half of OpenAI) that integrates with Microsoft projects–so it should be better with Excel and Ppt.
 If your organization gives you access to this in MS Office you should also be FERPA and HIPPA secure.
-In CoPilot you can try Think Deeper (the o1 reasoning model).
-Paid ChatGPT ($20/month) gets you more advanced versions of all of this and the ability to create custom GPTs (see Custom Bots.)

 OTHER MODELS